Software Supply Chain Security

 I was pretty shocked that these big companies with these world-class developers fell for such a basic supply chain attack.
 There are three things those companies (and your organization) can do right now to prevent these sorts of supply chain attacks from happening: Training, Policy, and Enforcement.

 This is obviously a pretty big topic, and we’ve done our best to help our customers train their engineers on package management practices.
 ProGet incorporates many of these practices and encourages their use.

-That being said, if I had to pick two key lessons that completely prevents “dependency confusion” attacks at Inedo, or anywhere else, it would be these:
+That being said, if I had to pick two key lessons that completely prevent “dependency confusion” attacks at Inedo, or anywhere else, they would be these:

 Training lesson #1: There’s no inherent benefit to updating dependencies